-When the revaluation model is adopted an immovable asset is carried after recognition at a re-valued amount, being its fair value at the date of revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
-Revaluations are made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
+When the revaluation model is adopted, an immovable asset is carried, subsequent to initial recognition, at a determined revalued amount.
+This revalued amount being its fair value at the date of revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+Revaluations are made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair valueat the reporting date.
 When revaluations are conducted, the entire class of assets should be re-valued.
-The appraisal of the fair value of assets is normally undertaken by a member of the valuation profession, who holds a recognised and relevant professional qualifications and appropriate knowledge and experience in valuation of the respective assets.
+The appraisal of the fair value of assets is normally undertaken by a member of the valuation profession, who holds a recognised and relevant professional qualifications and appropriate knowledge and experiencein valuation of the respective assets.